-There are multiple ways of creating new time entries and logging your time worked in Scoro.
-The easiest way is to go to Scoro’s Tasks view and click on the stopper icon after each task.
+There are multiple ways of creating new time entries and logging your work time in Scoro.
+The easiest way is to go to your Task list and click on the stopper icon after each task.

 Tip: Noticed the $ sign?
-By clicking on it, you can also insert the billable time.
-Imagine how much easier it will be to bill your clients later!
+By clicking on it, you can also insert the billable time (to activate this function, first read all about work-time billing).
+Imagine how much easier it will be to bill your clients for your work later!

-4. Know everything about every project – in a single click
+4. Know everything about every project – with a single click

 One reason teams use Scoro for project management is the project dashboard.

 You can add all your relevant business metrics and project KPIs to a single dashboard to have a quick overview of your project progress.
-If you’d like, you could create a new dashboard for each project and share these with different team members (as there’s no limit to the dashboards you can create) in Scoro.
+If you like, you can create a new dashboard for each project and share these with different team members (as there’s no limit to the number of dashboards you can create) in Scoro.

 What to add to your project dashboard:

-- All tasks – add your project task lists ordered by priorities or deadlines to the dashboard and track their completion
+• All tasks – add your project task lists arranged by priorities or deadlines to the dashboard and track their completion

-- Overdue tasks – create a metric that shows you red colour as your tasks cross their deadline.
+• Overdue tasks – create a metric that shows you red color as your tasks cross their deadline

-- Number of projects per user – add metrics that show how many projects each team member currently has
+• Number of projects per user – add metrics that show how many projects each team member currently has on their task list

 There are countless options of KPIs that you can add to Scoro project dashboard.

 IMPORTANT!
 Before you log in to Scoro and start creating project dashboards, you really need to see this guide to setting up the perfect dashboard.